gilch/hissp/docs/style_guide.rst

 Tuples
 ------

+Separate *top level* forms from each other by a single blank like, unless they are very closely related.

+Top Level
+  Not nested inside another form.
+  The top of the syntax tree, not the top of the file.

+Try to avoid blank lines within forms.
+You may need them for separating groups whose elements span lines or to separate methods in long classes.
+This is a code smell indicating your form may be too complex.
+You can use comment lines to separate internal groups instead, but consider refactoring.
+Blank lines are OK in docstrings.

 Keep the elements in a tuple aligned to start on the same column.
 Treat siblings groups equally:
 If you add a line break for one group,